Educational Blog about Anesthesia, Intensive care and Pain management

 2-Somatic: Variable blood flow, Lower O₂ extraction:

-➧ Variances in the cerebral-Somatic relationship may be indicative of pathology.
+➧ Variances in the cerebral-somatic relationship may be indicative of pathology.

 ➧ Watch for drops of 20% below patient baseline.